 of honesty, trust, and ethical business practices.
 We believe these relationships have been a key factor in our long-term success.

-terms and conditions, our merchandise vendors are required to comply with our Vendor Code of Conduct.
-The Vendor Code of Conduct requires that goods we sell
+order terms and conditions, our merchandise vendors are required to comply with our Vendor Code of Conduct.
+The Vendor Code of Conduct requires that goods

-have been manufactured and shipped in accordance with all applicable laws, regulations, and, including, among other things, a commitment to respect the rights of the workers who manufacture products for sale in our stores and online.
+we sell have been manufactured and shipped in accordance with all applicable laws, regulations, and, including, among other things, a commitment to respect the rights of the workers who manufacture products for sale in our stores

+and online.
 These requirements stand even if a vendor applies their own code of conduct, monitoring, or ethical sourcing guidelines.
-Our vendors are also required to ensure that any factories or subcontractors they use comply with our Code’s
+Our vendors are also required to ensure that any factories or subcontractors they use comply with

 Our Off-Price Business Model